OpenTechStrategies/docs/dev-guidelines.md

   Document any variables whose structure and meaning is not obvious.
-  For example, if it's not completely obvious what a dictionary holds, then document what kinds of keys it holds, and exactly what values they map to.
+  For example, if it's not completely obvious what a dictionary holds, then document what types of keys it has, and exactly what values they map to.

 * **Put a `__doc__` string at the top of each source file.**